The 25 best remote work software tools for 2026

 But it doesn’t come without its challenges.

-One of the biggest struggles faced by remote workers is difficulties with collaboration and communication.
-After all, those two things are never going to be the same if you’re not working face to face.
+One of the biggest struggles for remote workers is difficulty with collaboration and communication.
+In fact, a 2025 workplace-collaboration report found that 22% of remote workers say disjointed collaboration is their single biggest struggle.
+After all, those two things are never going to be the same if you’re not working face-to-face.

 Fortunately, there’s been an increase in the number (and quality) of remote work tools over the past few years.
 And with the right tools, you can dramatically improve your team’s ability to collaborate and communicate, no matter where they are in the world.

-In this guide I’ll share the 10 best remote work tools to improve remote collaboration and make remote work more engaging and more productive for everyone involved.
+In this guide, I’ll share the 25 best remote work tools to improve remote collaboration and make remote work more engaging and more productive for everyone involved.

 See all your team’s feedback in one place